Guidomo10/alx-system_engineering-devops/0x02-shell_redirections/README.md

 0) This script prints hello world
 1) This script display a confuse smiley
 2) this script displays content of file
-4) This script display 10 last line of a file
+4) This script displays 10 last line of a file
+5) This script displays10 first line of a file